Conference

 Participants

-The following institutions, universities, private companies and organizations are participating actively at the conference with presentations.
+The following institutions, universities, private companies and organizations are participating actively at the conference with presentations and/or live demonstrations.

 NIT Jalandhar